ColbyEcology/BI382_2018_Spring/index.md

 # Welcome to Ecological Modeling (BI382) at Colby College

-Ecological modelling is a course that helps students learn mathematical, computational, and statistical ecology.
-Collectively, these types quantitative models are used to predict and infer natural ecological phenomena
+Ecological Modelling is a course that helps students learn methods in mathematical, computational, and statistical ecology.
+Collectively, these types quantitative models are central to ecological science to understand, predict, and infer natural ecological phenomena.

 # *All models are wrong, but some are useful*